| Title: | Minimal R/Shiny Interface to JavaScript Library 'ECharts' |

 single: exposed chart object (most common)

-see code in examples
+vector: see code in examples

 Second is evaluated with exposed object opts.